chris-short/chrisshort.net/content/center-for-purposeful-living/the-teachings-of-derwyn-lackey.md

 slug = "the-teachings-of-derwyn-lackey"
-tags = ["center for purposeful living", "human service alliance", "hsa"] title = "The Teachings of Derwyn Lackey"
+tags = ["center for purposeful living", "human service alliance", "hsa"] title = "The Teachings of Derwyn Lackey" aliases = [
+    "/the-teachings-of-derwyn-lackey"
+]
 +++

-I've told you about the cult known as the Center for Purposeful Living, another person has shared their experiences with the [Center for Purposeful Living](/the-cult-that-is-human-service-alliance-and-the-center-for-purposeful-living-2), and now another individual has come out denouncing the [Center for Purposeful Living](/the-cult-that-is-human-service-alliance-and-the-center-for-purposeful-living-2) which is also known as Human Service Alliance.
+I've told you about the cult known as the Center for Purposeful Living, another person has shared their experiences with the [Center for Purposeful Living](/center-for-purposeful-living/the-cult-that-is-human-service-alliance-and-the-center-for-purposeful-living/), and now another individual has come out denouncing the [Center for Purposeful Living](/center-for-purposeful-living/the-cult-that-is-human-service-alliance-and-the-center-for-purposeful-living/) which is also known as Human Service Alliance.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- chrisshort.net Responsive -->